iclr-blog-track/pr-tutorial/README.md

     │   └── ...
     └── ...
     ```
-    Take care to follow this format with the consistent naming scheme using the same `2022-03-25-[YOUR SUBMISSION]` tag on the blog post and asset directories (note the updated date).
-    We will not accept any changes made outside of these specified folders and files.

 4. **Create a pull request to our repo's master branch.**
     You can do so by clicking on the `Contribute` button.